dalelotts/angular-bootstrap-datetimepicker/README.md

 <script type="text/javascript" src="node_modules/angular-bootstrap-datetimepicker/src/js/datetimepicker.templates.js"></script>
 ```

-If you wan to override the template used by this directive, simply populate the ```$templateCache``` with your own template.
+If you want to override the template used by this directive, simply populate the ```$templateCache``` with your own template.

 # Formatting the date in an input box